Zaarrg/stremio-desktop-v5/README.md

 - 🚀 **Nvidia RTX and Intel VSR Scaling**
     - 🔜 Coming soon!

-> **⏳ Note:** Nvidia RTX and Intel VSR Scaling support might take some time as this requires quite a big rewrite to support mpv wid embedding with d3d as current libmpv implementation only supports opengl
+> **⏳ Note:** Nvidia RTX and Intel VSR Scaling support might take some time as this requires quite a big rewrite to support mpv wid embedding with d3d as current libmpv implementation only supports opengl and this as well will allow for proper hdr support.

 ## 📚 **Guide / Docs**